excelway2/monorepo-take-home-test/README.md

 - Functionality: Does the application work as required?
 What functionalities were implemented?
 - Code Quality: Is the code clean, well-organized, and properly documented?
 - User Interface: Is the UI functional, user-friendly, and aligned with the specifications?
-- Integration: How effectively does the frontend communicate with the backend, especially in task management and data presentation?
+- Integration: How effectively does the frontend communicate with the backend, especially in project management?

 We appreciate the time and effort you put into this test.
 Good luck!